Guide for Migrant Workers: Living and Working in Prince Edward Island

 Is this guide for you?

-This guide is for people in the low skilled streams of the Temporary Foreign Worker Program (TFWP) in Prince Edward Island (PEI).
-Regulations differ for other programs, such as the Seasonal Agricultural Worker Program (SAWP), as well as the Caregiver, and Agricultural streams of the TFWP.
+This guide is for people in the low-wage stream of the Temporary Foreign Worker Program (TFWP) in Prince Edward Island (PEI).
+Regulations differ for other programs, such as the Seasonal Agricultural Worker Program (SAWP), the Caregiver, and Agricultural streams of the TFWP.

 It explains the laws, but it is not legal advice.
 Also, this guide is applicable only for PEI.
 Laws and regulations will differ between provinces.
-We recommend that you also pursue further information and assistance beyond what is covered in this document.
-You can do this by contacting the organizations listed in the resource section of the document.
+You can find more information by contacting the organizations listed in the resource section of the document.

 This guide is available in English, Spanish and Chinese (Simplified).